 In ethanol, the results revealed enhanced antioxidant activity for most samples.
 A. glabripennis achieved a maximum inhibition of 61.55% at 2000 µg/mL, with an IC50 value of 1414.89 µg/mL, indicating relatively poor antioxidant potential in this solvent.
 In contrast, L. indicus displayed the strongest activity in ethanol, with an impressive 82.64% inhibition at 2000 µg/mL and an IC50 value of just 62.22 µg/mL.
 This makes L. indicus the most potent antioxidant among all samples tested.
 V. magnifica also showed improved performance in ethanol compared to methanol, achieving 83.90% inhibition at 2000 µg/mL and an IC50 value of 277.5 µg/mL, indicating moderate antioxidant potential in this solvent.
 Overall, ethanol appears to enhance the antioxidant activity of most samples, with L. indicus emerging as the most potent antioxidant in both solvents.
 While V. magnifica performs moderately well in ethanol, it remains less effective than L. indicus.
 A. glabripennis, on the other hand, shows moderate activity in methanol but poor activity in ethanol.
 These findings suggest that L. indicus, particularly in ethanol, holds the most promise for applications requiring high radical scavenging activity.

 The present findings are in agreement with the findings of Sarmah et al. (2022), which reports 87.29 % DPPH inhibition in Lethocerus indicus.
 Similarly, Mwanza et al. (2024) also reported varied antioxidant activities, 91.1 – 92.7 % and 55 – 60 % in methanol extract of C. aurata larvae and O. rhinoceros as compared to the present findings.
 Moreover the antioxidant activity of (Beetle larvae) Passalus punctiger (Passalidae) was recorded 87.43 % as reported by Kibet et al. (2024), slightly higher than Anoplophora glabripennis as found in the present studies.
 Whereas antioxidant activity of Titoceres jaspideus (Cerambycidae) (67.87%) was found to be lower than the present findings (Kibet et al., 2024).
-Also the IC50 value (0.701mg/ml of adults and 0.813 mg/ml of larvae) of Vespa magnifica as reported by Sheileja et al., (2023) was slightly higher than the present study.
+Also, the IC50 value (0.701mg/ml of adults and 0.813 mg/ml of larvae) of Vespa magnifica as reported by Sheileja et al., (2023) was slightly higher than the present study.
 The antioxidant capacity of edible insects varies significantly across different species, dietary factors, processing methods and developmental stages (Čaloudová et al., 2023; Kowalski et al., 2023).
 Chen et al. (2024) observed higher antioxidant activity in early-stage red palm weevil larvae compared to later stages.
 Sheileja et al. (2023) also compare the antioxidant property of Vespa magnifica in larval and adult stage and found that the IC50 value of adults (0.701 mg/ml) was lower than that of larvae (0.813 mg/ml), indicating that adult Hymenopterans have stronger antioxidant properties compared to their larval stage.
 Furthermore, it becomes apparent from the study that different solvents can significantly influence the antioxidant capacity of the samples which is supported by the findings of Zhou & Yu, (2004) on the antioxidant activities of wheat and wheat-based food products which demonstrated different values depending on the extraction method and solvent used.
 The findings from this study, along with previous research, highlight the potential of edible insects as sustainable and functional foods with significant antioxidant properties.
 Further research is needed to isolate and identify the specific compounds responsible for the antioxidant activities and explore their applications in health sciences.